Suggested Jam & Cheese Pairing ~ A Guide

 When serving Jam and Cheese as a pairing it is best to chill your jam as well as the serving dish or cup the jam will go into, this will keep the jam firm for a longer period of time while it sets out as well as keeping it fresh in appearance and flavor.

 Discover more about Jam, Cheese and Wine Pairings for your next Social Gathering by reading our helpful guide.

 What’s the difference between sheep’s, goat’s, and cow’s cheese?

-“The difference between the three milks is their composition or structure.
-The milks have different protein structures, different fatty acids, and different butterfat contents.
+“The difference between the three kinds of milk is their composition or structure.
+The milk has different protein structures, different fatty acids, and different butterfat contents.
 This is part of the reason that each milk, when it becomes cheese, tastes different from the others.
 There are other factors too, including how each animal metabolizes what they eat.
 That translates directly to the milk.
 For example, goats don’t metabolize carotene the way that cows do.
 As a result, goat’s milk remains snow white in color, while cow’s milk has a yellowish or sometimes orangeish hue.”